Referendum Approves Neighbourhood Plan

 Where are we with the Neighbourhood Plan?

 We have now reached the stage where the Neighbourhood Plan Steering Committee, in conjunction with Bollington Town Council, has prepared a draft Neighbourhood Plan for Bollington.
-The Draft Plan now has to be submitted for consultation to the local Community and a number of Statutory Consultees to meet legal requirements.
-See link below
+The Draft Plan was submitted for consultation to the local Community and a number of Statutory Consultees to meet legal requirements.
+The Consultation ended on 27th August.

 This article sets out a summary of the main points of the Plan, how to access the full document and how to respond with comments.